 Closed on Major Holidays and days school has closed due to weather

 Finch Memorial Library Schedule

-Story Hour meets weekly on Wednesdays from 1:30 until 2:30.
-SUMMER READING REPLACES STORY HOUR DURING THE MONTH OF JUNE!!
+Story Hour meets weekly on Wednesday from 2:30 to 3:30PM.
+SUMMER READING REPLACES STORY HOUR DURING THE MONTH OF JUNE

 Ground Zero meets on Wednesday evenings during the school year.
 Ground Zero is a local non-denominational Christian club.
 It was designed similar to the Fellowship of Christian Athletes; however, it welcomes students from various community academic venues (home school, public school, etc.) and regardless of interest in athletics.

 VBS (Vacation Bible School) is an activity for the children of Arnold and surrounding are to spend time together, learn new songs, learn stories from the Bible, support missions, along with many other positive aspects.

 Story Hour - Jessica Tickle plans story hours to spark the interest for children ages 3 and up.
 Guest readers occasionally promote interesting conversations on the topics.
 Time: Wednesday's from 2:30PM to 3:30PM at Finch Memorial Library.
 Story Hour has a page attached that shows books they've heard, and shows some Nebraska children's book authors.
 If there is a author you know of let the Library know and we'd like to support them by featuring their book or books on the page.
 If you have any questions or would like reminders through text the morning of Story Hour please e-mail me at email@example.com with your name and cell number.
 I will not give out your phone number to anyone else, unless given permission.

 There's something for everyone at the Finch Memorial Library.
 There are over 12,000 books for all ages on the shelves, plus videos, periodicals, computers with Internet access for public use, cake pans, and interlibrary loans.